Quackit Logo

 The HTML <details> tag specifies additional details that the user can view or hide on demand.

-It can be used in conjunction with the HTML legend tag, and the user can expand/collapse the details as required.
+It can be used in conjunction with the HTML5 <summary> tag to provide a heading that can be clicked on to expand/collapse the details as required.

 The <details> tag was introduced in HTML 5.